basarat/typescript-book/docs/types/ambient/interfaces.md

 var myPoint.z; // Allowed!
 ```

 This is because **interfaces in TypeScript are open ended**.
-This is a vital tenant of TypeScript that it allows you to mimic the extensibility of JavaScript using *interfaces*.
+This is a vital tenet of TypeScript that it allows you to mimic the extensibility of JavaScript using *interfaces*.